lab-rnu-lv/lab/_projects/all-projects.md

 ---

 # 🛠️ ROBOTICS projects
-Here you can explore ROBOTICS students projects.
+Here you can explore ROBOTICS students projects.<br>
 The best projects will participate in the exhibition "IoT Projects Exhibition" (DECEMBER 2025).

 ---